tinyplex/tinybase/site/guides/3_schemas_and_persistence/4_persisting_data.md

 | persister-yjs            | createYjsPersister          | Yjs CRDTs, via [yjs](https://github.com/yjs/yjs)                                   |
 | persister-automerge      | createSqliteWasmPersister   | Automerge CRDTs, via [automerge-repo](https://github.com/automerge/automerge-repo) |

+See the Database Persistence guide for details on how to work with SQLite databases, and the Synchronizing Data guide for more complex synchronization with the CRDT frameworks.

 There is also a way to developer custom Persisters of your own, which we describe in the Custom Persistence guide.

-See the Database Persistence guide for details on how to work with SQLite database, and the Synchronizing Data guide for more complex synchronization with the CRDT frameworks.

 ## Persister Operations